 For instance, turning the HVAC system down during the summer could lead to very high humidity.
 Not only will your home feel gross when you have returned, but it might have also invited mold/mildew growth or pest infestations.

 And in the winter, not using the furnace might lead to pipes freezing or even bursting.
 It’s an awful feeling to return home from a vacation only to find extensive water damage nearby a broken pipe.

 You can adjust the temperature even when you’re just going to work.
 Since you’re out of the house for 8 hours or more, it doesn’t help your monthly energy bill to keep an empty home at the same temperature you’d usually have.
 As a general rule, it’s suggested to turn up the thermostat by 5 degrees or so.
 That means that if you prefer a comfortable 72 degrees, try increasing it to 76-77 while you’re gone.

-But you can save even more if you're open to further adjusting the temperature.
-According to the Department of Energy, you could save around 10% on your HVAC spending by making an adjustment of 7-10 degrees.
+But you can save even more if you’re open to further adjust the temperature.
+According to the Department of Energy, you could save around 10% on your HVAC spending by adjusting to 7-10 degrees.